 Question 13: If you are a naturalized U.S. citizen (meaning you were not born a U.S. citizen or granted the status by virtue of your citizen parents, but became a citizen after an application and exam), this number can be found at the top right-hand side of your naturalization certificate.
 The date and place issued are also shown on the certificate.

 Question 14a and 14b: U.S. citizens can write N/A here.
 Permanent residents will find the date of admission on their green card.
-“Place of admission” is where you either entered the U.S. with your immigrant visa for the first time, or (if you adjusted status) were approved for residence by USCIS.
+“Place of admission” is where you either entered the U.S. with your immigrant visa for the first time, or, if you adjusted status, the location of the USCIS office that was processing your application.

 Now you will be answering questions about your immigrating child (the “beneficiary”).

 Question 6: This refers only to the beneficiary’s most recent marital status.
-To immigrate as a "child," your beneficiary must to unmarried.
+To immigrate as a "child," your beneficiary must be unmarried.

-Question 9: Your child won’t have a Social Security number until he or she has lived in the United States and had a work permit, a visa allowing work, or U.S. residence.
+Question 9: Your child won’t have a Social Security number until he or she has lived in the U.S. and had a work permit, a visa allowing work, or U.S. residence.
 If your child doesn’t have a Social Security number, write N/A here.

-Question 10: The Alien Registration Number is an eight- or nine-digit number following a letter A that USCIS (formerly called INS) assigns to an immigrant based on an application for permanent (or, in some cases, temporary) residence or the person being placed in deportation/removal proceedings.
-Of course, if your child had such a previous application denied because the immigrant was inadmissible or lied on the application, or your child has been ordered removed from the U.S., call a lawyer before going any further.
+Question 10: The Alien Registration Number is an eight- or nine-digit number following a letter A that USCIS assigns to an immigrant when he or she applies for certain types of visas or other immigration benefits, or if the immigrant is being placed in deportation/removal proceedings.
+Of course, if your child had such a previous application denied because he or she was inadmissible or lied on the application, or your child has been ordered removed from the U.S., call a lawyer before going any further.

 Question 13: It is important to state whether the child has been in the U.S., because certain types of negative immigration history may affect eligibility for a green card (or indeed any other application for U.S. entry).